yesdavidleecs/leecs.github.io/_posts/2016-08-09-cs101-algorithms.markdown

 - [Algorithmic Toolbox on Coursera](https://www.coursera.org/learn/algorithmic-toolbox/lecture/TTWqe/binary-search) - I took this, and it is a great introduction to algorithms.
 - [Big O Cheat Sheet](http://bigocheatsheet.com/) - amazing collection of algorithms and their runtimes for quick reference
-- [Algorithm Visualizer](https://github.com/parkjs814/AlgorithmVisualizer)(There is a hosted site, check the URL on the Github page.
-It's not always working, but it's there)
+- [Algorithm Visualizer](https://github.com/parkjs814/AlgorithmVisualizer) - There is also a [hosted version](http://algo-visualizer.jasonpark.me/) of this, but it's not always online.
+Hopefully it is for you.
+VERY handy and FUN tool!

 There are many more details involved with the study of algorithms, including additional asymptotic notations in addition to "Big O", but this is a good starting point.